projectcalico/calico/networking/legacy-firewalls.md

 #### IP Pool

 **IP pools** are ranges of IP addresses from which {{site.prodname}} assigns pod IPs.
 By default, {{site.prodname}} creates an IP pool for the entire Kubernetes pod CIDR, but you can change this to break the pod CIDR up into several pools.
-You can control which pool {{site.prodname}} uses for each pod using node selectors, or annotations on the pod or the pod’s namespace.
+You can control which pool {{site.prodname}} uses for each pod using node selectors, or annotations on the pod or the pod's namespace.

 ### Before you begin...